 Medicare savings provisions are often included among broader proposals to reduce the federal deficit and debt.
-In part, this is because Medicare spending in 2013 accounts for 16 percent of the federal budget, and is projected to grow as a share of the nation's economy, from 3.0 percent of the gross domestic product (GDP) in 2013 to 4.9 percent by 2038, according to the Congressional Budget Office (CBO).
-Over the long-term, Medicare faces financial challenges due to the aging of the population and rising healthcare costs (that affect all payers).
-Over the next decade, however, Medicare spending is projected to grow slower than private insurance on a per capita basis, and at about the same rate as the economy.
+Over the long-term, Medicare faces financial challenges due to the aging of the population and rising healthcare costs (that affect all payers); however, over the next decade, Medicare spending, is projected to grow slower than private insurance on a per capita basis, and at about the same rate as the economy.
 Total Medicare spending increased by 3 percent in 2012 and is projected to increase by 4 percent in 2013, the lowest rates of growth since 2000.
 Nonetheless, ongoing efforts to constrain the growth in Medicare spending are often viewed as important components of deficit and debt reduction proposals.

 Since 2010, policymakers have enacted legislation that includes reductions in Medicare spending and have also made several attempts to constrain the federal debt.
-Medicare savings provisions were included in the Affordable Care Act (ACA) of 2010, the Budget Control Act of 2011, and the American Taxpayer Relief Act of 2012, and incorporated into other major efforts to reduce the federal deficit and debt.
+Medicare savings provisions were included in the Affordable Care Act (ACA) of 2010, the Budget Control Act of 2011, the American Taxpayer Relief Act of 2012, as well as other major efforts to reduce the federal deficit and debt.
 This brief provides a side-by-side comparison of Medicare provisions included in broad-based deficit- and debt-reduction packages put forward by the President and the Chairmen of the House and Senate Budget Committees:

-- " President Obama's Budget for Fiscal Year 2014, released by the Office of Management and Budget on April 10, 2013; - " The Senate Concurrent Budget Resolution for Fiscal Year 2014, S.Con.Res.
-8, passed by the Senate on March 23, 2013; and - " The House Concurrent Budget Resolution for Fiscal Year 2014, H.Con.Res.
+- President Obama's Budget for Fiscal Year 2014, released by the Office of Management and Budget on April 10, 2013; - The Senate Concurrent Budget Resolution for Fiscal Year 2014, S.Con.Res.
+8, passed by the Senate on March 23, 2013; and - The House Concurrent Budget Resolution for Fiscal Year 2014, H.Con.Res.
 25, passed by the House of Representatives on March 21, 2013.